lixiaocong/lxcCMS/README.md

 Change the application.properties and qqconnectconfig.properties, then copy them to ./src/main/resources.
 Templates can be found in current folder.

+Change the tomcat_dir and npm veriables in build.sh.
 Run the build.sh

 ## Contributing